Spring-Summer 2023

 Soundness for predicate logic

-Completeness for predicate logic
+Completeness for propositional and predicate logic with countable languages

 Compactness for predicate logic